weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 taken from the set {1, ..., n}.
 260 PRINCIPLES OF MATHEMATICAL ANALYSIS

-Their product, denoted by the symbol @ A 4, is defined to be (57) oA A=) b(x)c,(x) dx; A dx.
+Their product, denoted by the symbol a A 4, is defined to be (57) oA A=) b(x)c,(x) dx; A dx.
 I,J
 In this sum, 7 and J range independently over their possible values, and dx; A dx;